 “Strategy execution most often fails, because like everything else, ‘the devil is in the details’”.

 The problem with attempting resource portfolio management in MS project is that it simply doesn’t give you the fine-grained view you need.
 In the example above, you might be able to allocate 500% of resources to a step in your Gantt chart.
 However, this isn’t what the real world is like; some of those workers will get sick from time to time.
 Some will be working on other projects.
 The project might be put on hold.
-Microsoft Project resource management can’t give you anywhere near this level of detail.
+Microsoft Project resource management tools can’t give you anywhere near this level of detail.
 You are straitjacketed into unrealistic resource allocations and this leads to unrealistic resource allocation.

 More importantly, however; Microsoft Project isn’t a Resource Management tool because of the things it simply cannot do: